lucasheck/lucasheck/README.md

-### Hi there 👋 My name is Lucas and I'm a Web developer.
+#### Hello there! 👋 My name is Lucas, and I'm a passionate web developer on a journey to becoming a skilled Full Stack Developer.

-I'm currently studying to become a Full Stack Developer learning React, React Native, Node and Typescript language.
+I'm dedicated to expanding my knowledge and expertise in technologies like React, React Native, Node.js, and TypeScript.

-Feel free to contact me at <a href="mailto:lucasheck23@gmail.com">lucasheck23@gmail.com</a>
+If you have any questions, exciting projects, or just want to connect, feel free to reach out to me at <a href="mailto:lucasheck23@gmail.com">lucasheck23@gmail.com</a>.

 ##